BotScutters/dispensary-predictions/proposal.md

 ### Data Sources

 My data set will be derived from a number of sources, including leafly.com, 502data.com, and census data.
-From leafly I plan to scrape data specific to dispensaries such as inventory, user ratings and reviews, medical/recreational classification, and location coordinates.
+From [leafly](www.leafly.com) I plan to scrape data specific to dispensaries such as inventory, user ratings and reviews, medical/recreational classification, and location coordinates.
 I also intend to gather demographic data at the zip code level for each dispensary.
-For my target data I've downloaded monthly sales data from the Washington State Liquor and Cannabis Board (WCLSB) for each registered dispensary extending from 11/2017-1/2019.
+For my target data I've downloaded monthly sales data from the Washington State Liquor and Cannabis Board (WSLCB) for each registered dispensary extending from 11/2017-1/2019.

 ### Features